NeoritPrime/NeoritPrimeLoseHumanity/README.md

 THIS IS AN ALPHA, IT WILL BE BROKEN AND THINGS WILL CHANGE

+Many thanks to the person with the nickname Miguelito(SmoothSpatula)

 ## Current progress

-* Macrobic Predator - base skill + menu sprites
+* Macrobic Predator - base/teleport skill + menu sprites

 * Lemurian - base skill + menu sprites